mdda/deep-learning-workshop/ideas.md

            -  Or have the structure scheme somehow define the initialisation spatially
         +  Highlight that DNA could determine structure conducive to easy training

-      - (Probable) plan for talk at Thai AI Day:
+      - Plan for talk at Thai+Singapore AI Days:
         +  Rewrite PyTorch-sines example using TensorFlow Eager mode
            -  First-hand experience with Eager Mode
            -  Allows wearing of TF polo with pride to Thai event...

+## Next big conference ideas :

     + ENAS is also a tempting idea
       - Overall number of back-prop steps would be similar